bhllx/bhllx/README.md

 ## About me

 <!-- TO DO: add more details about me later -->
-Hi!👋 My name is Sun Xiaorui, welcome to my Github page.
+Hi!👋 My name is Sun Xiaorui, welcome to my github page.

 <details>
 <summary>More about me</summary>